JHay0112/stm32-bare-metal/README.md

 along with Vivonomicon's tutorial.
 (See further reading section.)

 The current program (main.c) repeatedly increments a value which may be inspected by GDB.
-It also sets the GPIO PA5 which is associated with the user LED on the NUCLEO board for the STM32 F070RB.
-A complete vector table (with most entries pointing to a default interrupt handler) is loaded as well and should be inspectable with GDB.
+It also flashes GPIO PA5 which is associated with the user LED on the NUCLEO board for the STM32 F070RB using the SysTick timer (built in to the Cortex-M CPU).
+A complete vector table (with most entries pointing to a default interrupt handler) is loaded as well and should be inspectable with GDB or nm.

 A Renode machine description is provided in `sim/renode` that can be used to simulate the code and peripherals.
 A GDB server is automatically started on port 4141 when simulating.
+Currently, the Renode machine does not simulate the Systick timer.

 ## Directories
 A map of the directories present in the repository is shown below.